Saturday Night Live with Howard Cosell: Cancellation

 Mischer described the show as chronically hectic and unprepared.
 He recalled one particular episode wherein executive producer Roone Arledge discovered that jazz musician Lionel Hampton was in New York City and invited him to appear on the show an hour before airtime.

 The show fared poorly among critics and audiences alike, with TV Guide calling it "dead on arrival, with a cringingly awkward host".
 Alan King—the show's "executive in charge of comedy"—later admitted that it was difficult trying to turn Cosell into a variety show host, saying that he "made Ed Sullivan look like Buster Keaton".

-ABC announced the cancellation of Saturday Night Live with Howard Cosell in November 1975, becoming the first casulaty of the 1975-76 season.
-The eighteen and final episode was aired on January 17, 1976.
+ABC announced the cancellation of Saturday Night Live with Howard Cosell in November 1975, becoming the first casualty of the 1975–76 season.
+The eighteenth and final episode was aired on January 17, 1976.
 A year later, in 1977, NBC's Saturday Night added Live to its name.

 Reception

 In 2002, TV Guide ranked the series number 37 on its "50 Worst TV Shows of All Time" list.
 In his book What Were They Thinking?
 The 100 Dumbest Events in Television History, author David Hofstede ranked the series at #30 on the list.